This website just happened. Call it divine intervention or a feat of determination, whatever floats your goat.

 No data is ‘safe’ unless it is backed up on at least two (preferably three) distinct disks on at least two (preferably three) distinct computers, separated by as much physical distance as possible, measured in tens of kilometres (or preferably hundreds thereof), and also backed up on non-magnetic media in case a government or individual decides one day to employ the use of a Pulse that takes out all magnetic data.Stef’s Data Survivity Law v2 (v1 lost in hard disk crash)

-OK, not very catchy but a very robust law I think you’ll agree; probably easier to grasp than Perl and far less confusing than dividing by the number you first thought of.
+Okay, not very catchy but a very robust law I think you’ll agree; probably easier to grasp than a Haynes manual and far less confusing than women.

 Since then of course, PHP has taken the world by storm and I figured I ought to jump on the bandstand.
 It allows me to do all sorts of crazy stuff, make a really easy to maintain, highly random, and nice-to-look-at site and give you a bit of a mind scramble while you’re reading it.
 Then I found Textpattern and the rest is history, as they say.
 Whoever they are.